The Mekong © Chmouel Boudjnah

 Laos Travel Guide

-The mountainous, landlocked country of Laos is one of Southeast Asia's greatest tourist destinations: an unassuming, friendly land full of natural beauty and interesting cultural sites.
-Although not as developed, nor as established on the global tourism scene as its neighbours Thailand, Cambodia and Vietnam, it is in fact in this relative obscurity that the true beauty of a holiday in Laos resides.
+The mountainous, landlocked country of Laos is one of Southeast Asia's greatest tourist destinations.
+Though not as developed or established on the global tourism scene as its neighbours Thailand, Vietnam and Cambodia, its friendliness, natural beauty and cultural sites make it well worth visiting.

 The sleepy, languid nature of Laos' capital Vientiane is symbolic of the easy-going, relaxed atmosphere that permeates the entire country.
-Beautifully situated on the banks of the Mekong River, Vientiane is a thoroughly atypical Southeast Asian capital city, eschewing the modern trend of overdevelopment and westernisation in the name of tradition.
-Unmissable tourist sites in Vientiane include Pha That Luang, a gorgeous Buddhist temple, and Buddha Park, housing a wonderfully bizarre collection of both Buddhist and Hindu religious edifices.
+Beautifully situated on the banks of the Mekong River, Vientiane is a thoroughly atypical Southeast Asian capital city, eschewing the modern trend of overdevelopment and westernisation.
+Unmissable tourist sites include Pha That Luang, a gorgeous Buddhist temple, and Buddha Park, which houses a wonderfully bizarre collection of Buddhist and Hindu religious sculptures.

-However, the number one tourist destination in Laos remains the UNESCO World Heritage city of Luang Prabang.
-A mixture of authentic culture and modern convenience, in Luang Prabang monks in orange robes stroll past a curious mixture of traditional wooden houses and French colonial architecture, while a bustling cafe culture plays out on the banks of the Mekong and Nam Khan Rivers.
+All things considered, though, the number one tourist stop in Laos remains the UNESCO World Heritage city of Luang Prabang.
+Visitors will encounter solemn monks strolling past a curious mix of traditional wooden houses and French colonial architecture, all while a bustling cafe culture plays out on the banks of the Mekong and Nam Khan Rivers.

 Best time to visit Laos